Files

 • cascade of input capacitors: 220nF, 1uF, 10uF, 470uF input caps to minimize capacitor ESR-loss

-• optimized coil designs: R_ac considerations
+• optimized coil designs

 Inductor Quick Start Guide